This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 Which factors bring an individual within the scope of tax on income and capital gains?

 There are currently no forms of income or capital gains tax in the British Virgin Islands (BVI).
-The concept of residence and domicile is not applicable, however an individual is taxable in the BVI if they are gainfully employed (§2) or transfer ownership of BVI property (§8).
+Residence and domicile is not relevant to an individual’s tax status in the BVI.
+However an individual is taxable in the BVI if they are gainfully employed (§2) or transfer ownership of BVI property (§8).

 The way the BVI revenue laws are structured means, in practice, that they are unlikely to affect any transaction or structure which does not have a commercial operation within the territory.